-- Raymarine Ray 240 VHF with 2x remote handset and 2x speaker (cockpit and nav table) connected to masthead VHF antenna
+- Raymarine Ray 240 DSC VHF radio with 2x remote handset and 2x speaker (cockpit and nav table) connected to masthead VHF antenna

-- ST60 Speed, ST60 Depth, Raystar 125 GPS, ST6000+ Autopilot with Type 300 control box, fluxgate compass, rudder position sensor, gyro upgrade and Whitlock (Lewmar) rotary drive connected by chain to wheel axle from under the binnacle
+- ST60 Speed, ST60 Depth, ST60 Wind (and appropriate transducers), Raystar 125 GPS, ST6000+ Autopilot with Type 300 control box, fluxgate compass, rudder position sensor, gyro upgrade and Whitlock (Lewmar) rotary drive connected by chain to wheel axle from under the binnacle

 - Raymarine Pathfinder Radar with RL70 and RC70+ displays linked with HSB

 - Matsutec HP-33A AIS transceiver with display and AIS antenna on stern arch (2017)

 - NASA Marine Navtex Pro

 - GL.iNet GL-AR300M router with USB hub, USB GPS receiver and serial/USB converters.
 Runs internal Wi-Fi, internet routing and NMEA over TCP/UDP